Supercolony-net/Open-Grants-Program/applications/openbrush.md

 * Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?

 We are only aware about one project [metis](https://github.com/patractlabs/metis).
-We partnered with them to collaborate on the ecosystem.
+We partnered with them to collaborate on the ecosystem as we have the same commmon end goal.
+And as we agreed with them metis and Openbrush have slighlighly different agendas in mind and also applications, so hopefully they will compliment each other.

 * If so, how is your project different?

 Our project isn't restricted to only providing the base implementation of contracts.
-Objectively speaking based on what we know, what we currently see, and what was listed in their proposal here are key differences:
+Objectively speaking based on what we know, and what was listed in their proposal here are key differences:
-- At the moment, Developer Experience of our library is significantly higher
+- At the moment, Openbrush is in far more advanced stage, Developer Experience of our library is significantly higher
 - Openbrush aims to propose and take care of standards for ink!
 (We've already created [PSP](https://github.com/w3f/PSPs/pull/22) for fungible tokens and we plan to cotinue doing so)
 - Openbrush aims to be a starting point for a smart contract developer, provide documentation.
 - Contribute to ink! and substrate `contract-pallet` to improve the smart-contract development experience(add new features, fix bugs, etc).